tmpadasn/house-price-prediction-with-decision-trees/README.md

-# house-price-prediction-with-decision-trees
-House Price Prediction with XGBRegressor and some common libraries
+# House Price Prediction with XGBRegressor and some common libraries

+## How to view the project
+# preprocess.ipynb: Data downloading -> Mini Exploratory data analysis -> Visualize data scatter plots for outliers -> Handling nans and outliers

+# train.ipynb: Data Split -> Simple Scaling and OneHotEncoding -> Model: XGBRegressor -> Training -> Inference